talkheadai/talkhead-subnet/README.md

 - A protocol using which the subnet miners and subnet validators interact with one another.
 This protocol is part of the incentive mechanism.
 - The Bittensor API using which the subnet miners and subnet validators interact with Bittensor's onchain consensus engine [Yuma Consensus](https://bittensor.com/documentation/validating/yuma-consensus).
 The Yuma Consensus is designed to drive these actors: subnet validators and subnet miners, into agreement on who is creating value and what that value is worth.

-This starter template is split into three primary files.
-To write your own incentive mechanism, you should edit these files.
-These files are:
+This subnet is built using the Bittensor subnet template and consists of three primary files:
-1. `template/protocol.py`: Contains the definition of the protocol used by subnet miners and subnet validators.
+1. `template/protocol.py`: Contains the definition of the protocol used by subnet miners and subnet validators for talking head generation requests.
-2. `neurons/miner.py`: Script that defines the subnet miner's behavior, i.e., how the subnet miner responds to requests from subnet validators.
+2. `neurons/miner.py`: Script that defines the subnet miner's behavior, i.e., how the subnet miner generates talking head videos in response to validator requests.
-3. `neurons/validator.py`: This script defines the subnet validator's behavior, i.e., how the subnet validator requests information from the subnet miners and determines the scores.
+3. `neurons/validator.py`: This script defines the subnet validator's behavior, i.e., how the subnet validator requests talking head generation from miners and evaluates the quality of responses.

-### Example

-The Bittensor Subnet 1 for Text Prompting is built using this template.
-See [prompting](https://github.com/macrocosm-os/prompting) for how to configure the files and how to add monitoring and telemetry and support multiple miner types.
-Also see this Subnet 1 in action on [Taostats](https://taostats.io/subnets/netuid-1/) explorer.

 ---